telerik/kendo-ui-core/docs/api/javascript/ui/treeview.md

 If set to `true` the widget will auto-scroll the containing element when the mouse/finger is close to the top/bottom of it.

+> If the scroll container is different than the TreeView container, set `overflow: hidden` on the TreeView container.

 #### Example - use autoScroll in a scrollable container

     <div style="height: 200px; overflow: auto">